 - Maybe, depending on the length of the federal government shutdown.
 Veteran students receiving monthly stipends under the GI bill and who verified their enrollment at the end of December should receive their regular monthly stipend for the month of January, 2018 as planned.
 Please note that the length of the federal government shutdown may delay future monthly stipends.
 Any educational benefits for veterans based on reimbursement (that is, by bills sent to the Department of Veterans Affairs) may experience delays in processing and payment.

 I am a federal government retiree.
 Will I receive my pension?

 - Most likely, yes.
 If you already receive pension benefits, you should continue to receive payments.
 The Retirement Fund is not impacted by the lapses in Federal appropriations.
-Checks are mailed on the first of every month, and benefit checks for the month of October are currently scheduled for October 1, 2013.
+Checks are mailed on the first of every month, and benefit checks for the month of January should have already been received.

 - Please note, however, delays in processing existing payments and any new claims remain a possibility as OPM has not made or issued any definitive staffing decisions regarding essential personnel in the event of a federal government shutdown.

 I’m on Medicare.
 Will I still be able to see my doctor?

 - Yes, Medicare patients can still see their health care providers and those providers will continue to submit bills and get paid for their services.
 Unfortunately, new Medicare beneficiaries might not be accepted into the program.